Homotopy theory of modules over a commutative $S$-algebra: some tools and examples: Duality

-Next we give some algebraic results that we will use.
+Next we give some purely algebraic results that we will use.
+The reader is referred to the following for general results on Hopf algebras: Larson \& Sweedler~\cite{LarsonSweedlerThm}, Humphreys~\cite{JEH:SymmFinDimlHA}*{theorem~1} and Montgomery~\cite{SM:HopfAlgActions}; the book of Lorenz~\cite{ML:TourRepThy} also contains much useful material.

 We will assume the reader is aware of basic results such as the freeness of a Hopf algebra over a subHopf algebra (Milnor-Moore or Nichols-Zoeller for the ungraded case), and Poincar\'e duality/Frobenius property and self injectivity for finite dimensional Hopf algebras (Browder-Spanier or Larson-Sweedler for the ungraded case).